 As in all states' Medicaid programs, authorization prior to reimbursement for certain drugs in specific circumstances continues.
-Response to prior authorization requests is immediate through automatic claim system edits or by the Medicaid fiscal agent's Pharmacy Benefits Manager (Magellan Medication Administration) 24-hour toll-free request line, which is staffed by pharmacists at all times.
+Response to prior authorization requests is immediate through automatic claim system edits or by the Medicaid fiscal agent's Pharmacy Benefits Manager (Magellan Medication Administration).
+Magellan runs a Therapeutic Call Center which is a 24-hour toll-free request line staffed by pharmacists at all times.
 Approval of some specific medications requires clinical review by a Medicaid staff clinical pharmacist.
 These requests are handled within 24 hours.
-During the first two quarters of state fiscal year 2013-14, Florida Medicaid processed an average of 1.29 million reimbursement claims per month for prescriptions, and the program currently receives an average of 9,183 prior authorization requests monthly, 0.71 percent of all prescriptions.
+Requests are either approved, denied, or can result in a change in therapy.
+During the first three quarters of state fiscal year 2013-14, Florida received a total of 84,050 prior authorization requests, an average of almost 307 per day, and 9,339 per month.

-The following chart details metrics related to prior authorization requests received during the first two quarters of state fiscal year 2013-2014.
+The following chart details metrics related to prior authorization requests received during the first three quarters of state fiscal year 2013-2014.

-Table 5: Pharmacy Prior Authorization Requests Medicaid FFS Pharmacy SFY 2013-2014
+Table 5 - Pharmacy Prior Authorization Requests, Medicaid FFS Third Quarter SFY2013-2014 and Fiscal Year-to-Date